Where Is This Happening?

 The Institutional Landscape

-Albuquerque’s Community Safety Department has responded to more than 100,000 calls since launch, with approximately 60 percent diverted from police.51 Albuquerque Police Chief Harold Medina described the department as a “third branch of public safety.”52 Durham, North Carolina and New Orleans have followed with their own standalone community safety departments.53 Durham’s Community Safety Director Ryan Smith told The Assembly NC that the individual programs are “pieces of a larger idea,” dividing the department into “community response, which is the unarmed crisis teams; co-response, which pairs a police officer and mental health clinician; crisis call diversion, in which a clinician in the 911 center assesses mental health-related calls; and care navigation.”55
+Albuquerque's Community Safety Department has responded to more than 120,000 calls since its 2021 launch, with over 85 percent diverted from police and fire.51 Albuquerque Police Chief Harold Medina described the department as a "third branch of public safety."52 Durham, North Carolina and New Orleans have followed with their own standalone community safety departments.53 Durham's Community Safety Director Ryan Smith told The Assembly NC that the individual programs are "pieces of a larger idea," dividing the department into "community response, which is the unarmed crisis teams; co-response, which pairs a police officer and mental health clinician; crisis call diversion, in which a clinician in the 911 center assesses mental health-related calls; and care navigation."55

 In Seattle, the Seattle Times reported that Mayor Bruce Harrell announced "$26 million to establish the 'Community Assisted Response and Engagement department' as 'a new branch of the city's public safety response — along with the police and fire departments.'"54